The Beautiful Game (2024 film): Reception

-Critical response

-On the review aggregator website Rotten Tomatoes, The Beautiful Game holds an approval rating of 87% based on 39 reviews with an average rating of 6.6/10.
+On the review aggregator website Rotten Tomatoes, The Beautiful Game holds an approval rating of 88% based on 42 reviews with an average rating of 6.6/10.
 The website's critics consensus reads, "The Beautiful Game has an undeniable warmth that further elevates an already irresistible true story, helping this inspirational drama score despite a reliance on well-worn clichés."
 On Metacritic, the film holds a weighted average score of 60 out of 100, based on 10 critics, indicating "mixed or average" reviews.

 Guy Lodge for Variety describes Ward's "darting, restless screen energy pleasingly complements Nighy's signature laid-back roguishness", but felt that the script has "more subplots and topical issues than it can meaningfully develop."
 Fionnuala Halligan for Screen Daily said that the discussion of mental health issues "distinguishes it from the rest of the field", and that the film "demonstrates that Micheal Ward is a leading man", but felt that the running time of over two hours was too long.

 Brazilian journalist Eric Filardi, from the website Esportelândia, found at least 17 references to real-life football in the work.
 References ranging from Pelé, Diego Maradona, Lionel Messi, Johan Cruyff and David Beckham to Alex Ferguson, Eric Cantona, Raphinha, Bobby Moore and Geoff Hurst.
 The Brazilian journalist also found a real-life defeat portrayed in the film: a 5–2 by the English team over Portugal in 1951.
 In its review, the website praises the film, despite believing that the script could be better explored in a series.